kmkr/splendid-nudibranch/content.md

 Location		Elphinestone Reef, Egypt
 Tags			shark 2015
 Latin			Carcharhinus falciformis
 Description		Once abundant in the world's oceans, now overfished and in some places depleted.
-Commercial fishing of tuna, the silkys favored prey, make it the shark second most commonly taken as bycatch.
+The silky is the shark second most commonly taken as bycatch due to commercial fishing of tuna, it's favored prey.

 DSC07841.jpg